Management Consulting · Executive Advisory · Leadership Architecture

 A visual diagnostic of where transformation momentum leaks across the execution chain.
 Precisely maps the gap between leadership intent and operational reality — identifying which friction points are systemic versus acute, and where intervention will have the highest leverage.

 The Execution Friction Map™ is built from structured interviews across organisational levels — executive, managerial, and operational.
-It identifies not just where friction exists, but the underlying mechanism generating it: is it a decision rights problem, a behavioural commitment gap, a translation failure, or an operating rhythm mismatch?
+It identifies not just where friction exists, but the underlying mechanism generating it: is it a decision rights problem, a behavioural commitment gap, a translation failure, an operating rhythm mismatch — or an AI adoption failure with another technology layer sitting above an unredesigned execution architecture?
 This distinction determines the intervention.
 Organisations that attempt to solve a translation problem with a communications campaign, or a decision rights problem with a training module, do not get traction.
 The Map™ prevents that misdiagnosis.

 TG